niturai/AlphaCentauri/Readme.txt

                      "zs=2.5e-7" in "fiting.py" for different period of planet.

 6. mskwth.py:-       This file shows the effect of different widths of the mask strip on the interferometric signal.
-To see the precise impact of varying size of mask's width change the value of observation "Nobs = 1/96" (for 15 minutes of observation) also take the number of the night "Night = 1" in "obslen.py"
+To see the precise impact of varying size of mask's width, change the value of observation "Nobs = 1/96" (for 15 minutes of observation) also
+                     take the number of the night "Night = 1" in "obslen.py".

 7. mskorn.py:-       This file shows the effect of the different orientation angles of masked aperture on the signal.
 To see the precise impact
-                     of varying size of mask's width, change the value of observation "Nobs = 1/96" (for 15 minutes of observation) also take the number of the night "Night = 1" in "obslen.py"
+                     of varying size of mask's width, change the value of observation "Nobs = 1/96" (for 15 minutes of observation) also take the number of the night "Night = 1" in "obslen.py".

+8. varagl.py:-      This file plots a figure to show the variation in signal according to change in the different orientation angles of masked aperture.

+9. varwdth.py:-     This file plots a figure to show the variation in signal according to change in the different widths angles of masked aperture.

-8. spflux.py:-       This file plots the spectral photon flux for two blackbodies approximating the alpha Centauri A and B.
+10. spflux.py:-       This file plots the spectral photon flux for two blackbodies approximating the alpha Centauri A and B.

+11. simu_data.py:-    This file plots the signal and noise for one baseline with 10 spectral channels for 15 minutes only.

 Notes:-